 When a cognitive solution, powered by the latest in artificial intelligence, creates a risk alert, human verification requirements still exist.
 However, as risk specialists increasingly weed out false positives and update the algorithms, the application learns from the inputs and becomes more accurate in evaluating the risk of fraud.
 This has become one of the most potent applications of machine learning in banking, for example.

-The same benefits exist not only in fraud detection but also in any risk-management scenario where machine learning is applied.
+The same benefits exist not only in machine learning-based fraud detection but also in any risk-management scenario where this branch of AI is applied.

 Additional accuracy comes with AI technology's ability to process unstructured data using natural language processing, text analysis, and image recognition.
 That makes the need for rule-based analysis far less prominent and enables near real-time risk identification—and ultimately, faster responses.

 Of late, risk analytics applications are beginning to cross the boundaries of prediction into more actionable realms of prescriptive analysis.
 The most sophisticated solutions help risk managers to identify the best course of action to prevent, circumvent, or at least mitigate potential harm arising from disruptive events and criminal activity.

 The immediate and longer-term advantages of combining historical risk-related data with predictive analytics software based on machine learning algorithms and scenario modeling include the following: